Trois Milles River

-The main forest road on Anticosti Island that starts from Port-Menier goes up this valley and cuts the river just south of Princeton Lake.
+The main forest road on Anticosti Island, which starts from Port-Menier, goes up this valley and crosses the river just south of Princeton Lake.

 Airport operations are the main economic activity in this valley.

 Geography

 The Trois Milles River has its source at Princeton Lake (length: 1.4 km; altitude: 81 m) located in the western part of Anticosti Island.
-Princeton Lake is fed by a stream (coming from the north).
+Princeton Lake is fed by a stream flowing from the north.
 The mouth of this lake is located at the end of the bay on the south shore, at: